drhsqlite/fossil-mirror/www/defcsp.md

 When Fossil’s web interface generates an HTML page, it normally includes a [Content Security Policy][csp] (CSP) in the `<head>`.
-The CSP specifies allowed sources for external resources such as images, CSS, javascript, and so froth.
+The CSP specifies allowed sources for external resources such as images, CSS, javascript, and so forth.
 The purpose of CSP is to provide an extra layer of protection against [cross-site scripting][xss] (XSS) and code injection attacks.
 Compatible web browsers will not use external resources unless